© Crown copyright 2020

 - libraries, community centres, and youth centres

 - indoor and outdoor leisure facilities such as bowling alleys, arcades and soft play facilities

 - communal places within parks, such as playgrounds, sports courts and outdoor gyms

-- hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial/leisure use, excluding permanent residents, key workers and those providing emergency accommodation, for example for the homeless
+- hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial/leisure use, excluding use by those who live in them permanently and those who are unable to return home

-Other businesses can remain open and their employees can travel to work, provided they cannot work from home.
+Food retailers and food markets, hardware stores and certain other retailers providing essential goods and services can remain open.
+Other businesses can remain open and their employees can travel to work, where they cannot work from home.

 3. Stopping public gatherings

-- where the gathering is of a group of people who live together – this means that a parent can, for example, take their children to the shops if there is no option to leave them at home
+- where the gathering is of a group of people who live together in the same household – this means that a parent can, for example, take their children to the shops if there is no option to leave them at home

 - where the gathering is essential for work purposes - but workers should try to minimise all meetings and other gatherings in the workplace